Jordan Rose: Playing career

 On 23 June 2012, Rose got a call from Stockport manager Jim Gannon who offered him the chance to re-sign for the club he left at the end of the 2010–11 season on a non-contract basis and handed him his second debut in the 1–0 win against Wrexham at Edgeley Park just two days later, Jordan's clean sheet earned him the Man of The Match award for the game.

 He left the club in May upon the expiration of his deal with the club.

 Following his release he joined A.F.C.
 Telford United on non-contract terms.
 After four matches with the club he signed contract terms.
 It was announced on 8 January 2013 that Telford rejected a bid from Alfreton Town with the Telford chairman Lee Carter stating that he is a big part in the team.
 On 12 March he joined Alfreton on loan until the end of the season.
 He was released by the club on 2 May 2013.

 On 12 July 2019, after two seasons with Havant & Waterlooville, Rose joined Weymouth.

 On 16 July 2021, Rose joined Farnborough following spells with Blackfield & Langley and Gosport Borough.

 On 24 March 2022, Rose joined fellow Southern League Premier Division South side, Salisbury after featuring twenty-six times and scoring once in all competitions for Farnborough.
 Rose joined Wimborne Town in June 2022.
+Ahead of the 2023–24 campaign, Rose joined Winchester City following a short-term spell with Sholing.